Data protection information

 Rights of data subjects

 You can exercise your rights as a data subject at any time.
-In this regard, please contact our HR department (personal@heagmobilo.de) or our data protection officer.
+In this regard, please contact our Human Resources department (personal@heagmobilo.de) or our data protection officer.

 Right of cancellation